Minimizing Smooth Kurdyka-{\L}ojasiewicz Functions via Generalized Descent Methods: Convergence Rate and Complexity: Introduction

-under the following standing assumption: \begin{ass}[Basic assumptions] For problem \eqref{eq:prob}, we assume: \begin{description} \item[(a)] The function $\func{f}{\R^n}{\R}$ is continuously differentiable, i.e., $f\in\C^1$, and possibly nonconvex; \item[(b)] The set of minimizers $\mathcal{X}^*:=\argmin_{x\in \R^n} f(x)$ is nonempty, with $f^*$ denoting the optimal value. \end{description} \end{ass} Despite the absence of convexity, many descent algorithms perform well in practice and often converge to \textit{global solutions} with favorable generalization properties; see, e.g., \cite{attouch2013convergence,karimi2016linear}.
-Yet the theoretical foundations of such methods remain incomplete, particularly regarding \textit{global convergence}, \textit{convergence rates}, and \textit{iteration complexity}.
+under the following standing assumption: \begin{ass}[Basic assumptions] For problem \eqref{eq:prob}, we assume: \begin{description} \item[(a)] The function $\func{f}{\R^n}{\R}$ is continuously differentiable, i.e., $f\in\C^1$, and possibly nonconvex; \item[(b)] The set of minimizers $\mathcal{X}^*:=\argmin_{x\in \R^n} f(x)$ is nonempty, with $f^*$ denoting the optimal value. \end{description} \end{ass} Despite the lack of convexity, a wide class of descent algorithms is known to exhibit favorable convergence behavior in practice and often converge to \textit{global minimizers}; see, e.g., \cite{attouch2013convergence,karimi2016linear}.
+Nevertheless, the theoretical foundations of such methods remain incomplete, particularly regarding \textit{global convergence} guarantees, \textit{convergence rates}, and, most notably, \textit{iteration complexity} under nonconvexity.

-Attouch, Bolte, and Svaiter \cite{attouch2013convergence} established abstract convergence to critical points for descent methods under two broad conditions: the \textit{sufficient decrease} and the \textit{relative error} conditions.
-Extensions in \cite{bento2025convergence,frankel2015splitting} further proved linear rates in certain settings.
-These works typically study sequences satisfying
+A seminal contribution in this direction was made by Attouch, Bolte, and Svaiter \cite{attouch2013convergence}, who established abstract convergence of descent methods to critical points under two general conditions: a \textit{sufficient decrease} condition and a \textit{relative error} condition.
+Subsequent works, including \cite{bento2025convergence,frankel2015splitting}, refined this framework and obtained linear convergence rates in certain settings.
+These analyses typically rely on descent inequalities of the form

-In gradient-based methods such as steepest descent, conjugate gradient, Newton, or quasi-Newton schemes, \eqref{eq:sufdeccond} arises naturally from updates of the form $x^{k+1}=x^k - \alpha \ov d^k$, with $\alpha>0$ and $\ov d^k$ a \textit{sufficient descent direction} \cite{nocedal2006numerical}.
+In classical smooth optimization methods such as steepest descent, conjugate gradient, Newton, and quasi-Newton schemes, inequality \eqref{eq:sufdeccond} follows naturally from updates of the form $x^{k+1}=x^k + \alpha \ov d^k$, where $\alpha>0$ and $\ov d^k$ is a \textit{sufficient descent direction} \cite{nocedal2006numerical}.
 Recall that a direction $\ov d^k$ is a {\it descent direction} at $x^k$ if